anisapatel/airelogic-techtest/README.md

 Able to view tracks by any artist
 Able to view lyrics upon track selection
-UI to show the selected track
-Easy to view interface
+Simple but easy to use interface

 ## Improvements/Next Steps